shreyavardiyani/PRODIGY_GA_01/README.md

+## Text Generation with GPT-2
+## Task 01 - Generative AI Internship @ Prodigy InfoTech
 ## TinyML Writer: Exploring the Future of Edge AI on Microcontrollers

-- Prodigy InfoTech – Generative AI Internship
-- Task: 01
 ## Project Overview

 TinyML Writer is a Generative AI project that fine-tunes OpenAI's GPT-2 model to generate future-oriented content about TinyML, Edge AI, and intelligent microcontrollers.